Description of Coverages

 The State’s insurance program utilizes a combination of self-insurance and excess commercial insurance coverage to address the State’s property and liability exposures.
-NAU Property and Liability Insurance Services works within State guidelines and procedures to coordinate these insurance programs on behalf of Northern Arizona University.
+NAU Insurance and Claims Services works within State guidelines and procedures to coordinate these insurance programs on behalf of Northern Arizona University.

 This covers all University-owned land and buildings, equipment, automobiles, and collections from losses such as fire, theft, flood, and vandalism.
-NAU Property and Liability Insurance Services’ Insurance Officer provides assistance to departments with claim filing, monitoring, working with adjusters, and distributing claim proceeds to the proper University account.
+NAU Insurance and Claims Services provides assistance to departments with claim filing, monitoring, working with adjusters, and distributing claim proceeds to the proper University account.
 Claims for University-owned property loss must be filed within specific time lines and must contain sufficient documentation for the loss to be paid.

 This program covers the acts and omissions of University employees acting in the course and scope of employment or authorization.
 Liability claims against NAU must be filed as a claim against the State of Arizona and submitted to State Risk Management in accordance with specific legal requirements and time lines (Arizona Revised Statutes §12-821.01).
 Settlement authority rests with various entities at the State level, depending on the dollar value of the settlement.
 No person at NAU is authorized to pay damages, settle claims, or make any representation of settlement for claims filed against the State of Arizona.
 Demands and lawsuits are defended by the Arizona Attorney General’s Office.